-Figure 2: File Archiving backup - destination selection
+Figure 3: File Archiving backup - destination selection

-- If your media is removable, you can set the media to eject after the backup job has finished. - If you selected ZIP encryption, you will be prompted to create a password.
+- If your media is removable, you can set the media to eject after the backup job has finished. - If you selected ZIP or BitLocker encryption, enter a password and any requested encryption information into the fields provided.